wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 #### Key Observations
 - When clusters are at the concurrency limit, the queue size grows linearly, eventually stabilising at around 70 queries.
 - Autoscaling kicks in within minutes
-- During autoscaling, response time (P95) may spike briefly, but stabilizes once the new clusters are active
+- During autoscaling, response time (P95) may spike briefly, but stabilises once the new clusters are active
 - P99 is really bad for query A, and not too bad for query B. It implies that the slower query suffers more when the load is high.
 - The max value is shockingly bad.
 This suggest that some of the queued queries remain in the queue for very long times.
 It seems like databrick's queuing system favours faster queries and punishes slower queries with longer waiting times.